The Bridge SEN Information Report November 2019

 What are the kinds of special educational needs for which provision is made at The Bridge School?

-Admissions to both the school and nursery are within the admissions policies on the website.
+Admissions to both the school and nursery are within the admissions policies on our website.

 In The Bridge School - the pupil’s identified needs will be complex and significant in the area of cognition and learning (severe learning difficulties or profound and multiple learning difficulties) as described in the SEN Code of Practice.
-The pupil may also have associated needs in the areas of emotional/social and communication and interaction (autistic spectrum disorder and/or speech and language difficulties).
+The pupil may also have associated needs in the areas of social, emotional and mental health and communication and interaction (autistic spectrum disorder and/or speech and language difficulties).
 In addition pupils may have sensory or physical difficulties.

 What are the school's policies for the identification and assessment of pupils/students attending the school?

-All pupils who attend the nursery or school will be under assessment or have a statement of special educational needs or an Education Health and Care Plan (EHCP).
+All pupils who attend the nursery or school will be under assessment or have an Education Health and Care Plan (EHCP).
+Further information on the process of assessment through the Local Authority for an EHCP is available on Telford and Wrekin Local Offer website.

 Further information on the admissions to and assessment within our school can be found on our website.